Merkoba/Hue/installation.md

 Put the files in the directory you want it work and call "npm install".
 That should install all necessary packages.

-You will also need MongoDB installed in your computer, and the mongod daemon running.

->systemctl start mongod

 There is no need to create database tables, all of that is done automatically.

 Redis is now required, to store link metadata in database 10.
 Install and setup Redis.